robert/robert.github.com/_posts/2020-07-26-pfab19-working-with-raw-bytes.md

 og_image: https://robertheaton.com/images/pfab-cover.png
 redirect_from:
   - /pfab19
-published: false
 ---
 > *This post is part of "Programming Feedback for Advanced Beginners", a regular series that helps you make the leap from cobbling programs together to writing elegant, thoughtful code.
 [Subscribe now][subscribe] to receive PFAB in your inbox, every fortnight, entirely free.*

 On the past three editions of Programming Feedback for Advanced Beginners ([#16][pfab16], [#17][pfab17], [#18][pfab18]) we've been optimizing Justin Reppert's ASCII art generation program.
-If you haven't read those editions yet then start with them.
-You'll still get something out of this week's discussion if you don't, but there's a lot of good stuff in them that you'll need in order for this week to properly click into place.
+If you haven't read these editions yet then start with them.
+You'll still get something out of this week's discussion if you don't, but they contain a lot of good stuff that you'll need in order for this week to properly click into place.

 ## Previously on PFAB

 We've been focussing on the portion of Justin's program responsible for adding color to his ASCII art.
 We've been trying to optimize the algorithm that the program uses to add colors to the ASCII images that it prints to the terminal.
-Many terminals only have the ability to print a small number of colors, defined by the [ANSI standard][ansi-TODO].
+Many terminals are only able to print a small number of colors, defined by the [ANSI standard][ansi-colors].
 To deal with this limitation we need to write code that maps from the true color of each pixel in our input image to the closest ANSI color.

 <p style="text-align: center"><img src="/images/ascii-speed-colors.png" /></p>

-One approach we've taken is to pre-compute the closest ANSI color code for every possible RGB pixel color and store the output in a file.
+One approach we've been taking is to pre-compute the closest ANSI color code to every possible RGB pixel color and store this data in a file.
 When we run our program to convert an image to ASCII art, we first load up our pre-computed mappings of pixel colors to ANSI codes from our stored file.
 Then we look up the ANSI code corresponding to the color of each pixel, and print our ASCII character using that code.

 [Last time][pfab18] we were working on shrinking the size of the file in which we store our pre-computed mapping so as to make it faster to load.
 We devised a file format in which each mapping from a pixel color to an ANSI code is represented by 8 somewhat cryptic characters of [*hexadecimal*][hex].
 In this format, a block of characters that maps a pixel color to an ANSI code looks something like this: